 So, you want to sell your home FSBO?
 Jovio commends you for embarking on this noble journey!
 We believe in empowering all sellers to own their selling journey in whatever capacity best suits them.
 If FSBO is the route you’ve chosen, we’re here to empower you and answer any questions--no strings attached.
-That’s right, these are free of any commitment at all - we want to see you succeed!
+That’s right, these are free of any commitment at all - we want to see you to succeed!
 Below you’ll find some tips to help sell your home quickly and guide you on your FSBO journey.
-Let’s dive into all the things you should consider as you FSBO…
+Let’s dive into all the things you should consider when selling FSBO.

+We recommend weighing both the pros and cons of selling for sale by owner.
+In other words, a cost-benefit analysis.
 You’re likely diving into this FSBO thing for a number of reasons.
 There’s a pretty good chance that one of those reasons is saving yourself some money.
-(Hey, even if that wasn’t one of your reasons, everyone could use a little extra cash in their pockets, right?)
 Before you go full throttle on FSBO, dig into all the costs of listing, marketing, and transacting your home on your own.
-Weigh these things in addition to all the risks.
-You’ll need that pros/cons list (or “Cost-Benefit Analysis” for all the fancypants out there…) in order to ensure that the benefits (cost savings) outweigh the costs, namely the opportunity cost and risk.
+Consider these things in addition to all the risks.
+You’ll need to ensure the benefits (cost savings) outweigh the costs, namely the opportunity cost and risk.

 The spectrum of home selling options is vast.
-There are plenty of ways to sell a home between FSBO and a Full-Service, 6%-commission-based agent.
-From Flat Fee MLS services that charge a few hundred dollars, to new services such as Jovio, there are many options for home sellers that won’t break your bank (or your sanity).
+There are plenty of ways to sell a home between FSBO and a full-service agent.
+From flat fee MLS services that charge a few hundred dollars, to new services such as ibuyers, there are many options for home sellers to choose from.

 Once you’ve assessed the market thoroughly and understand what other options prospective buyers have, it’s time for home improvement.
 Your home needs to be competitive and, depending on the type of market you’re entering, repairs can be minimal or plentiful.
 It all goes back to understanding the market, being aware of local buyers’ preferences, and knowing your competition!

 After assessing the market and making the necessary repairs to your property, it’s time to strategize your list price.
 How you stack up against the competition and the current market conditions will play a big part in the listing price.
 If you don’t know how to find the right price for your home, there are plenty of tools that will help you determine what your listing price should be.
-In fact, Jovio has one!
-It’s our friendly home-estimating parrot --MoJo.
-Go ahead, meet MoJo for free: http://jov.re/MeetMojo
+Try our free home estimate tool -->

-One place you should never cut costs is the marketing and photography for your listing.
-When you’re selling FSBO, you need to go above and beyond to catch the eye of prospective buyers and buyers’ agents.
+Speaking of, one place you should never cut costs is the marketing and photography for your listing.
+When you’re selling FSBO, you need to go above and beyond to catch the eye of prospective buyers and buyer's agents.

 Who doesn’t love some good old fashioned manual data entry?!
 We know this isn’t the most fun, but is it the most effective?
-YES, especially when you go FSBO.
-See, the ultimate marketing goal when you sell FSBO (besides selling your home, of course) is covering as much ground as possible, which includes the grounds of the internet.
+Yes, especially when you go FSBO.
+See, the ultimate marketing goal when you sell FSBO is covering as much ground as possible, which includes the grounds of the internet.
 There will be a lot of different interfaces you need to interact with, and while they can be repetitive and annoying, the work you put in will pay off in the long run.

 Zillow is the most popular website for listing your home.
 However, because it’s #1 on most other FSBO lists, you’ll be up against some intense competition.
 Luckily, we have some hacks to make your home the VIP (Very Important Property) in the Zillow-sphere.
 To the buyer, your listing will look like this on Zillow: